 Define common Quality of Service objectives including network overload and congestion notification and processing mechanisms.

-Investigate issues surrounding known interoperability problems (e.g. PRACK [RFC 3262], early media, ptime, etc.).
+Investigate issues surrounding known interoperability problems (e.g., PRACK [RFC 3262], early media, ptime, etc.).

 Purpose

 IP Interconnection among service providers is significantly increasing as the transition of the PSTN from SS7/TDM to SIP/IP networks progresses.
 Current deployments of SIP/IP in the core carrier networks have exposed operational and implementation differences on how IP for SIP traffic works ‘on the wire’.
 These differences complicate interconnection, and in some cases require ‘protocol normalization’ to achieve full interoperability.
 The call control protocol SIP [RFC 3261] is defined in the IETF and is further refined in profiles developed by 3GPP or ATIS that reflect regional and/or national differences in implementation.
 There are hundreds of IETF SIP and 3GPP specifications that are open to interpretation, creating ambiguity in the detailed options that are implemented.
-This often requires Session Border Controllers or I-CSCF proxies reconcile the signaling between service providers and resolving those ambiguities.
-Time and effort is also required to document the differences and configure the SBC or I-CSCF proxy to implement the necessary changes to the on the wire protocol.
+This often requires Session Border Controllers or IBCF proxies reconcile the signaling between service providers and resolving those ambiguities.
+Time and effort is also required to document the differences and configure the SBC or IBCF proxy to implement the necessary changes to the on the wire protocol.

 The purpose of this effort is to identify a baseline set of features that should be common to all IP-NNI implementations for voice service, and where gaps or ambiguities are identified in existing standards, request that those gaps be addressed by the responsible Standards Development Organizations [SDOs].